khughitt/slidify-network-biology/index.Rmd

-It's usually not enough to just build a network and print a pretty picture -- or at least, it shouldn't be enough -- instead a useful network should provide some information about the system being investigated which is not immediately available by looking at its componenet in isolation.
+It's usually not enough to just build a network and print a pretty picture -- or at least, it shouldn't be enough -- instead a useful network should provide some information about the system being investigated which is not immediately available by looking at its component in isolation.

 Depending on the type of network being investigated, different approaches may be adopted: